opennetworkinglab/OnosSystemTest/README.md

 Dependencies
 ------------
-1. Zookeeper

-2. Cassandra

-3. ONOS
+1. ONOS

-4. Mininet
+2. Mininet

-5. Install python packages configObj and pexpect. they can be installed as :
+3. Install python packages configObj and pexpect. they can be installed as :

      $ sudo pip install configObj